 I will sing no requiem tonight. ♫

-- Go-Getter Girl: Alana Beck, to the point where Evan accuses her of trying to take advantage of Connor's suicide to bolster her college applications.
+- Go-Getter Girl: Alana Beck — Evan accuses her of taking advantage of Connor's suicide so that she can bolster her college applications.

 - Have I Mentioned I Am Heterosexual Today?: In "Sincerely, Me", Evan and imaginary Connor sing that "our friendship goes beyond your average kind of bond", though Evan quickly adds, "but not because we're gay!"